Slip and Fall Accidents

 With respect to the fear, mentioned above, that a landlord sued in a slip-and-fall might not renew your lease, a victim of a slip-and-fall should know that such retaliation is prohibited by law and that such conduct would enable the slip-and-fall victim to pursue additional legal claims against the landlord.

 If you have any fears about possible repercussions from pursuing a slip-and-fall lawsuit, call us.
-We're available for a free consultation to help discuss and allay your fears.
+We're available for a free consultation.

 What if I tripped and injured myself on a public sidewalk?
 Can I sue the government?